SwagapottamusRex/project4-client/README.md

 ## Project Overview

 For this project I drew inspiration from the 2017 and 2022 April Fools social experiment called 'Place' that reddit ran for 5 days.
-For those unfamiliar with the experiement here is the link the the 2022 reddit page (https://www.reddit.com/r/place/).
-This was my final project from the 3 month intensive softawre engineering bootcamp at General Assembly and by far my proudest final product.
+For those unfamiliar with the experiment here is the link from the 2022 reddit page (https://www.reddit.com/r/place/).
+This was my final project from the 3-month intensive software engineering bootcamp at General Assembly and by far my proudest final product.
 It was a solo project built over the span of about 2 weeks.
 In order to participate in my app you need to register with a new account, login and start placing one pixel at a time.
 The original experiment from Reddit had users waiting 5 minutes before placing another pixel but since this is low traffic website I decided not to but a timer.

 ## The Brief

-<li>Build a full-stack application by making your own backend and your own front-end
+<li>Build a full-stack application by making your own back end and your own front end
 <li>Use a Python Django API using Django REST Framework to serve your data from a Postgres database
-<li>Consume your API with a separate front-end built with React
+<li>Consume your API with a separate front end built with React
 <li>Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models
 <li>Be deployed online so it's publicly accessible.

 ## Technologies Used

-### Backend:
+### Back End:

 <li>Python</li>
 <li>Django</li>